Jessica N. Lambert, Choctaw Nation

 Tribal Public Policy

 Jessica is a citizen of the Choctaw Nation and a registered first-generation descendant of the Eastern Band of Cherokee Indians.
-At Princeton she studies anthropology, Indigenous studies, and environmental studies.
-Jessica is passionate about environmental justice and hopes to illuminate the impacts of industrial contamination and climate change on Indigenous public and environmental health, Tribal policy, identities, and economies.
-Outside the classroom, Jessica is working hard to expand access to higher education for American Indian students and augment the university’s resources and support of Native students.
-She is co-president of Natives at Princeton, serves on the Indigeneity at Princeton Task Force, and is an advising fellow with Matriculate.
+At Princeton, she studies anthropology, Indigenous studies, and environmental science.
+A Cobell Scholar and Truman Scholar (NC 21), she is committed to citizen science and community-engaged research.
+Jessica hopes to illuminate and mitigate the impact of industrial contamination on Indigenous lands.
+On campus, she strives to expand Native access to higher education and grow institutional support for Native students.
+She is co-president of Natives at Princeton and leads the Princeton Indigenous Advocacy Coalition.
+She also serves as co-president of the National Congress of American Indians Youth Commission.